rytswd/get-gitops-k8s/README.md

 ...
 ```

-If you want to test on your local machine, the easiest way would be to use [`kind`](https://kind.sigs.k8s.io/) to start a local Kubernetes, and run the setup command, such that:
+If you want to test on your local machine, one of the easiest ways would be to use [`kind`](https://kind.sigs.k8s.io/) to start a local Kubernetes, and run the setup command, such that:

 ```bash
 $ kind create cluster